griffithlab/pmbio.org/_posts/0008-01-01-Introduction_to_CWL.md

 # The inputs.yml file

+Okay lets start by going over what the input.yml file is.
+Simply put, as it sounds it is simply specifying the inputs given to the workflow.
+In our workflow we only have two inputs, a bam file and a reference file.
+The inputs.yml is specifying what the input is (i.e. files), where the inputs exist (i.e. file paths) and the identifier the cwl workflow will use to refer to the inputs.

 <div class="highlight"><pre class="highlight"><code><span class="na" tabindex="0" data-toggle="popover" data-trigger="focus" data-content="Identifier for input bam file">bam</span><span class="pi">:</span>
   <span class="na" tabindex="0" data-toggle="popover" data-trigger="focus" data-content="Field indicating the object type to expect">class</span><span class="pi">:</span> <span class="s" tabindex="0" data-toggle="popover" data-trigger="focus" data-content="indicates that input is a file">File</span>
   <span class="na" tabindex="0" data-toggle="popover" data-trigger="focus" data-content="field indicating where the file is located">path</span><span class="pi">:</span> <span class="s" tabindex="0" data-toggle="popover" data-trigger="focus" data-content="path to the input bam file">/Users/zskidmor/Desktop/lab_meeting/gerald_C1TD1ACXX_7_ATCACG.bam</span>